dmytrosen/DbApi/README.md

 BEGIN
 …
 ```
-Having all in one SQL file solves SQL script-metadata mapping problem, reduces
-number of files and improves understanding of code.
-On other hand, adopting XML
-as method descriptor’s metalanguage streamlines conversion of metadata to .NET
-runtime object of well known type.
-Simple deserialization does the job.
-Deserialized metadata object has everything it needs to generate matching
-ADO.NET method.

-### Configuration

-DAL project is configured to run an executable.
-In DB API case, the executable
-is the code generator.
-Let’s call it Runner.

-MSBuild invokes Runner before it starts build DAL project.
-Runner loads and
+As you can see in example above, SQL code and metadata both are combined into
+one SQL file.
+It makes the script DB API-ready.

+Let’s assume that an application we call Runner finds DB API-ready SQL script,
-parses SQL scripts and metadata, and generates corresponding data access
+parses it and generates data access method code.

+Then we hook up Runner to .NET Class Library project, which we configure to
+execute Runner before its build.

+The rest is straightforward.
+MSBuild kicks-off project build, which kicks-off
+Runner, which generates code into .cs or .vb files of the project.
+Once Runner
+completes generating code, MSBuild starts building the project with just
-methods.
+acquired data access methods.

-DB API expects DAL project to be of .NET Class Library, C\# or VB.NET language.
-This project serves as a code placeholder, where Runner puts generated C\# or
-VB.NET generated code.

 Definitions
 ===========

+1. DA Method – data access method is generated from metadata.
+Generated code
+    calls specific stored procedure.
+Only 1 DA Method is generated for each
+    stored procedure metadata.

-1. Runner – SqlToAdoNetApi.Runner – an application, which reads SQL scripts of
+2. Runner – SqlToAdoNetApi.Runner – application reads SQL tables and stored
-    SQL tables and stored procedures, and generates source code of DA Methods
+    procedures scripts, and then generates source code of DA Methods.
-    either using C\# or VB.NET programming languages.
-It is, by all means,
-    SQL-to-C\#/VB.NET code generator.

-2. DA Method – generated data access method contains ADO.NET code, which talks
-    to associated stored procedure.

-3. DA Class – generated .NET POCO class.
-DA Method returns it when stored
+3. DA Class – .NET POCO class is generated from metadata.
+DA Method returns
-    procedure returns single row of single recordset.
-ClassResult or
+    DA Class when stored procedure returns single or multiple rows of single
-    CollectionResult return type must be specified as return type in metadata.
+    recordset.

-4. DAL Project - data access layer compiled project.
-The project, which is
+4. DAL Project – .NET Class Library project is configured to host generated
-    configured to host generated .NET source code files.
-DAL Project is .NET
+   .NET source code files.
-    class library.

-5. DAL DLL – DLL as result of DAL Project compilation.
+5. DAL DLL – DLL compiled from DAL Project after Runner completed to generate
+    content of DAL project.

 6. API Configuration File – XML file, which describes databases and other
     resources, as well as defines SqlToAdoNetApi.Runner execution behavior.

 7. Generated XML file – XML file represents assembly of all complex objects,
-    which define generated SQL tables, DA Methods and DA Classes.
+    which define process of generating DA Methods and DA Classes.

 8. Generated Code File – C\# or VB.NET source code file, which contains all
     generated DA Methods and DA Classes of a Database in DAL Project.
 There is